 Is a Beninese partner required to start a business in Benin?

 No, the Investment Code of Benin permits 100% foreign ownership of companies.
-However, for practical and strategic reasons related to navigating the local business and regulatory environment, a local partnership is often highly beneficial.
+However, a local partnership is highly beneficial for navigating the local business and regulatory environment.

 What is the primary language for official documents?